Bryan Abreu: 2019–22

 In 2019, he began the year with the Fayetteville Woodpeckers before being promoted to the Corpus Christi Hooks, with whom he was named a Texas League All-Star.

 On July 31, 2019, the Astros promoted Abreu to the major leagues.
 He made his major league debut that night, pitching a scoreless inning in relief.
 The following day, he was optioned back to Double-A Corpus Christi.
 In 2020, Abreu struggled with accuracy, walking seven batters and hitting two in 3 1/3 innings before being optioned off the roster.

 Abreu closed out the last three outs on July 23, 2022, in a 3–1 win versus the Seattle Mariners for his first save on the season.

-He authored a breakout season in 2022, appearing in career-high 55 games, and produced a 1.94 earned run average, 4–0 won-loss record, two saves, 2.12 fielding independent pitching and 88 strikeouts, leading the Astros with 13.1 strikeouts per nine innings.
+He authored a breakout season in 2022, appearing in career-high 55 games, and produced a 1.94 earned run average, 4–0 won-loss record, two saves, 2.12 fielding independent pitching (FIP) and 88 strikeouts, leading the Astros with 13.1 strikeouts per nine innings (K/9).

 In a three-game sweep of the Mariners in the 2022 American League Division Series (ALDS), Abreu appeared in each game, delivering 3 1/3 shutout innings, allowing two total baserunners, and striking out six.
 In Game 4 of the 2022 World Series, Abreu struck out the side in the seventh inning of a 5–0 combined no-hitter of the Philadelphia Phillies.
 He relieved starting pitcher Cristian Javier, and Rafael Montero and Ryan Pressly followed Abreu.
 It was the third no-hitter in major league postseason history, and the second in World Series play, following Don Larsen's perfect game in 1956.
 The Astros defeated the Phillies in six games to give Abreu his first career World Series title.
 Abreu pitched 11 1/3 shutout innings in the 2022 postseason, appearing in 10 of the Astros' 13 contests, and struck out 19 batters.

+2023

+Through the end of the 2023 regular season, Abreu carried a 27 2/3 scoreless innings streak, the longest in the American League (AL) by a reliever in 2023.
+The streak spanned into the postseason to 33, including the American League Championship Series (ALCS).